cirosantilli/git-tutorial/index.md

     echo abc' > post-commit
     chmod +x post-commit

-Now whenever you commit, you will see: abc on the terminal!
+Now whenever you commit, you will see `abc` on the terminal!

 See: <http://git-scm.com/book/en/Customizing-Git-Git-Hooks> for other hook names.